amkt922/ssql/README.md

 Note:
 These example are parts of SSql features.
-There are many another features in SSql, please check sources.
+There are another features in SSql, please check source code.
 Of course I will set up documents in the future.

-## Simple Query
+## Setup

-when you want to execute a simple sql, you can use SQueryManager(Simple Query).
 Fist of all, set up $config like this,

 ```php